jasminepvo/magmutual-microservice/README.md

 Based on a CSV of user information; I built the following endpoints and displayed them in a simple UI:

-- Endpoint to return a specific user (and all associated information) `/user`
+- Return a specific user (and all associated information): ` GET /api/user`
-- Endpoint to return a list of users created between a date range `/user-date `
+- Return a list of users created between a date range `GET api/user-date `
-- Endpoint to return a list of users based on a specific profession `/user-profession `
+- Return a list of users based on a specific profession `GET api/user-profession `
-- Endpoint to return a list of users based on specific country `/user-country `
+- Return a list of users based on specific country `GET api/user-country `

 ## Tech Stack